jedahan/kickstarter/readme.md

 ## Help

 You can use `ksr --help` for a quick reference of all the commands, or `ksr command --help` for more details about a particular command.
-Do not hesitate to [create a github issue](https://github.com/jedahan/kickstarter/issues) if anything is unclear.
+Do not hesitate to [create a github issue](https://github.com/jedahan/kickstarter/issues) or join our chat channel [on the web](http://webchat.freenode.net/?randomnick=1&channels=%23ksr&uio=d4) or [via irc](irc://irc.freenode.net/ksr) if anything is unclear.

 ## Installation